 - The goals/objectives for your project (along with potential risks)

-- The benefits of reaching these objectives/goals
+- The benefits or potential ROI of reaching these objectives/goals

 - A high-level timeline showing the entire scope of the project with prospective delivery dates